HarguntasBenipal/Stock-Market-Investing-Application/README.md

 # Stock-Market-Investing-Application

-*This project was done with the help of a friend (Robby Sodhi).
+*This project was done with the help of a friend (Robby-Sodhi).

 Requirements: